 Two thousand eighteen has been a monumental year for Michigan Opera Theatre.
 Most notably, it is the year in which we said goodbye to our beloved founder, David DiChiera.
-His vision continues to serve as our inspiration as we build upon his extraordinary legacy.
+David’s vision continues to serve as our inspiration as we build upon his extraordinary legacy.

 Earlier in the year, R. Jamison (Rick) Williams, Chairman of the Board of Michigan Opera Theatre, was honored as one of only four recipients nationally to receive a National Opera Trustee Recognition Award, presented by Opera America in recognition of his extraordinary leadership.